Volunteering in Zambia was one of the most rewarding experiences I have had to date.

 I would start each day by going to fetch the water with Barry – my host mum’s ten-year-old grandson.

-We would ride our bicycles to the pump and draw as many litres as we could tie to the back of them before starting our day.
+We would sing together as we rode our bicycles to the pump to draw as many litres as we could tie to the back of them before starting our day.

 It felt so unfair when I returned home how drastically easier my morning routine became because I had unlimited access to the stuff through no personal merit of my own.
 I can jump in the shower as soon as I get out of bed without having to fetch 30 litres of water first.

 I’ve always been careful not to waste water – I turn off the tap while brushing my teeth, I drink what I pour – but the time I spent in Zambia has given me an overwhelming new feeling of appreciation for it that is yet to wear off.

-I hope this post helps spread an awareness of the strength and optimism of the Zambian people despite the challenges they face, and how our lifestyles compare.
+I hope this post helps spread an awareness of the strength and optimism of the Zambian people, of their own beautiful way of life, and how our lifestyles compare.